Estimating heterogeneous wildfire effects using synthetic controls and satellite remote sensing

 \subsection{Stratified effect of wildfires}

-The results of the synthetic controls reveal the heterogeneous effects of wildfires in different regions.
-Figure ~\ref{fig:ATTS_stratified_groups} shows that in areas where wildfire occurrence is lower, the effect of the wildfires is greater and persists for longer.
-It is possible that regions with large NDVI values (e.g. evergreen forests) have lower burning index values because of the weather conditions (e.g. relatively larger humidity).
-The indices averages are markedly different for the four groups (see Fig. \ref{fig:ATTS_stratified_groups}) on pre-wildfire periods, and show different dynamical effects and different recovery patterns after wildfires.
-All four groups show a drop in spectral index vegetation and moisture following a wildfire event (Fig.~\ref{fig:ATTS_stratified_groups} (a), (c), (e)).
-The conditional average effect ($\mathbb{E}(\delta_{it}|X)$) shows that the groups from the lower two quartiles of the burn index (red and blue lines of Fig.~\ref{fig:ATTS_stratified_groups} (b), (d), (f)) suffer a larger change than the upper two quartiles of the burn index (green and yellow lines Fig.~\ref{fig:ATTS_stratified_groups}(b), (d), (f)).
-Furthermore, in all four groups, the average effect on pre-wildfire periods is very close to $0$ (see Fig.~\ref{fig:ATTS_stratified_groups} (b), (d) and (e)), similar to Fig.~\ref{fig:ATTS_different_controls}.
+The results of the synthetic controls reveal the heterogeneous effects of wildfires in regions with different BI values.
+Figure ~\ref{fig:ATTS_stratified_groups} shows the average treatment effect of wildfires stratified by BI (groups 1--4 correspond to quartiles 1--4 of the BI).
+The NDVI, NBR and NDMI averages are markedly different for the four groups for pre-wildfire periods and show different dynamical effects and different recovery patterns post-wildfire.
+All four groups show a drop in average spectral index value following a wildfire event (Fig.~\ref{fig:ATTS_stratified_groups} (a), (c), (e)).
+The conditional average effect ($\mathbb{E}(\delta_{it}|X)$) shows that the groups from the lower two quartiles (groups 1 and 2) of the BI (red and blue lines of Fig.~\ref{fig:ATTS_stratified_groups} (b), (d), (f)) suffer a larger change than the upper two quartiles (groups 3 and 4) of the BI (green and yellow lines Fig.~\ref{fig:ATTS_stratified_groups}(b), (d), (f)).
+Furthermore, in all four groups, the average effect on pre-wildfire periods is very close to $0$ (see Fig.~\ref{fig:ATTS_stratified_groups} (b), (d) and (f)), similar to Fig.~\ref{fig:ATTS_different_controls}.

 Figures \ref{fig:ATTS_different_controls} and \ref{fig:ATTS_stratified_groups} show that $\hat{\delta}_{it}$ is very close to $0$ for all $t<T_0$ -- that is, we are fulfilling the parallel trends assumption.